What happens in Northern Virginia when the lease ends?

 When tenants break the lease

-Sometimes circumstances arise that require a renter to end the lease before the lease term is over.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental owner.
+Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Readying the rental investment